-We are pleased to announce the Scintillometry Workshop 2019, taking place at the Max Planck Institute for Radio Astronomy in Bonn, Germany, from 4 to 8 November 2019.
+We are pleased to announce the 6th annual Scintillometry Workshop, taking place at the Max Planck Institute for Radio Astronomy in Bonn, Germany, from 4 to 8 November 2019.

 The word "scintillometry", a portmanteau of the words "scintillation" and "astrometry", refers to the use of the interference pattern caused by multipath propagation through the ISM as a high-resolution probe of pulsars (and potentially FRBs).
 Conversely, scintillation is a powerful probe of the interstellar medium, revealing small scale structure and magnetization of the free electrons which cause scattering.

 Registration is now open!
-If you would like to present a talk, we ask you to submit an abstract before August 1.
+If you would like to present a talk, we ask you to submit an abstract by Friday September 6.

 Science Organising Committee (SOC):

 - Robert Main (MPIfR) - ramain (at) mpifr-bonn.mpg.de

 - Dongzi Li (Toronto / CITA / Dunlap)